RuberDuck9/ryft-32/README.md

 Instruction Decoder: reads the opcode bits (0-4) from the instruction register and determines which instruction to execute
 Registers: hold temporary values that the cpu needs in the very short term
 RAM: holds more long-term data for the cpu
 The Stack: stores data sequentially for the cpu, cannot be accessed out of outer
+ALU: performs all math operations for the cpu, operation to be performed is controlled by the instruction decoder

 ## Instructions